h15200/notes/python.md

 - when a class is instantiated, the first variable will be the 2nd parameter of the `__init__` method since the first param is `self`.
 Class methods will always have 1 extra param compared to the function args

-- subclassing or extending a class in Python looks like this
+- sub classing or extending a class in Python looks like this

   ```
   class Animal: